mistweaverco/kulala.nvim/docs/docs/usage/graphql.md

 The file will be downloaded to the the directory where the current file is located.

-The filename will be `[http-file-name-without-extension].schema.graphql`.
+The filename will be `[http-file-name-without-extension].graphql-schema.json`.

 This file can be used in conjunction with the [kulala-cmp-graphql][kulala-cmp-graphql] plugin to provide autocompletion and type checking.